beemojs/beemo/docs/tips.md

 ## CLI Themes

-Beemo is built on [Boost](https://github.com/milesj/boost), a powerful build tool framework, which provides the ability to theme the command line output (by changing important colors).
+Beemo is built on [Boost](https://github.com/milesj/boost), a powerful dev tool framework, which provides the ability to theme the command line output (by changing important colors).
 To activate a theme, pass a `--theme` option with the name of the theme.